Welcome to Snowflake Documentation¶

 System prerequisites and requirements for using Snowflake once your account has been provisioned.

-Instructions for connecting to Snowflake using the Snowflake web interface and other supported clients.
+Instructions for connecting to Snowflake using Partner Connect and supported clients.

-Introduction to the main pages in the Snowflake web interface and the tasks you can perform in each page.
+Introduction to the main pages in the classic web interface and the tasks you can perform in each page.

 Step-by-step instructions for using the command line interface to create a database and table, load data into the table from an external file, and query the table.